Olympus E-M10 vs PEN-F

-The Olympus OM-D E-M10 and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in January 2014 and January 2016.
+The Olympus OM-D E-M10 and the Olympus PEN-F are two digital cameras that were announced, respectively, in January 2014 and January 2016.
 Both the E-M10 and the PEN-F are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The E-M10 has a resolution of 15.9 megapixel, whereas the PEN-F provides 20.2 MP.
+The E-M10 has a resolution of 15.9 megapixels, whereas the PEN-F provides 20.2 MP.

 An illustration of the physical size and weight of the Olympus E-M10 and the Olympus PEN-F is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M10 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (8 percent) than the Olympus E-M10.
 However, the PEN-F is markedly heavier (8 percent) than the E-M10.
 In this context, it is worth noting that neither the E-M10 nor the PEN-F are weather-sealed.